-It is located on top of the mountain that overlooks Ansovell, between the Roca de Corb and the Collado de Se, at an altitude of 1400 meters.
-An expert speleologist can travel more than 200 meters.
-A cave of mystery and legend: It is said that from the other the side of the valley, perhaps Ansovell, clothes were seen extended at the entrance of the cave, but when someone approached, the clothes disappeared and hanging around the entrance were seen Unknown women - les Encantades.
+It is located on top of the mountain range overlooking Ansovell, between the Roca de Corb and the Collado de Se, at 1400 meters high.
+An expert speleologist can cover more than 200 meters.
+A cave of mystery and legend: It is said that, from the other side of the valley, perhaps from Ansovell, clothes were seen spread out next to the entrance to the cave, but when someone approached, the clothes disappeared and prowled around the entrance. unknown women -The Charms-.

-On a path that leaves the church and passes next to the telephone, you arrive at the La Roca Plana, a place where young people meet on warm summer nights.
+Along a path that leaves the church and passes by the telephone, you reach Roca Plana, a meeting place for youth on warm summer nights.

-Located inside the town, it is the only tower that still remains of the walls of the Castle of defense of Toloriu, castle residence of the Grau-Moctezuma that was destroyed in 1794 by the French, allows a view over the valley of the River Segre.
+Located inside the town, it is the only tower that still remains from the walls of the defense Castle of Toloriu, residence castle of the Grau-Moctezuma that was destroyed in 1794 by the French, allows a view of the Segre river valley.
 It is a round tower facing north.
-The castle paid tribute to the counts of Cerdeña and defended the entrance to the region together with those of Bar and Aristot, all looking towards the Alto Urgel.
+The castle paid the counts of Cerdanya and defended the entrance to the region together with those of Bar and Aristot, all looking towards Alto Urgel.